 For puppies, the entire world is a chew toy.
-Puppies explore the world with their mouths.
+Puppies, like babies, explore the world with their mouths.
 Unfortunately, their explorations are not limited to their own toys.
-Your shoes, furniture, children's toys, and anything else lying around the house is fair game for a teething puppy.
-It is mind-boggling how much damage one small puppy can do to your home when left unattended.
-It is also dangerous, as your puppy can chew things that may harm him.
-While it takes time and training to completely end your puppy's destructive behavior, there are some things you can do to improve the problem until your puppy is completely trained.
+Your shoes, furniture, children's toys, and anything else lying around your house are fair game for a teething puppy.

 Puppy-Proof Your Home

 Puppies should not have the full run of your home until they are completely trained.
 Many people choose to use the kitchen since it's easier to clean up accidents on an uncarpeted floor.